Puppy Essentials

 This see-through crate will give the puppy a sense of security without closing him/her off from the family environment.
 If you like, you can add a small blanket or towel to this crate for bedding, and a non-destructible toy like a Kong to keep him/her busy.
 The crate’s space should only be large enough for the puppy to stand, turn around, and lie down comfortably.
 The limited space reduces accidents, because the puppy will not want to soil his/her bed.
 This encourages pottying outside.

-Collapsible Exercise Pen
+Portable Exercise Pen with Gate

-If you do not have a securely fenced yard, or your yard is extensive, I also recommend a wire exercise pen for your puppy’s potty breaks outside.
+If you do not have a securely fenced yard, or your yard is extensive, I also recommend an exercise pen for your puppy’s potty breaks outside.
 This prevents wandering/distraction and risk of losing Puppy!
 You can also keep this pen in the house to keep your puppy safe and out of trouble while you’re busy.
 This pen should be helpful for the first several months.
 Just monitor your puppy and make sure he/she can’t climb out!

-KONG puppy toys are also available in my inventory for purchase.
+Click the button to order one from us.
 Whatever toys you purchase here will be added to your puppy’s go-home pack on pickup day.

 Snuggle Puppy Sleep Aid Plush